 Truck drivers are required to adhere to several safety regulations in addition to obeying the same traffic laws as other motorists, but these safety regulations are not always followed and may lead to an accident taking place.

 There are a variety of factors that may contribute to a truck accident, such as:

 - Violation of hours of service regulations

 - Illegal or negligent loading practices

-Truck drivers or trucking companies may be held liable if their negligence caused a crash, but their insurance companies will fight tooth and nail to avoid paying out any claims, fairly or at all.
+Truck drivers and trucking companies may be held liable if their negligence causes a crash, but their insurance companies will fight tooth and nail to avoid paying out any claims, fairly or at all.